Travel industry under siege as coronavirus contagion grows

 The International Air Transport Association (IATA), a global industry group representing airlines, called on governments to consider extending lines of credit, reducing infrastructure costs and cutting taxes.

-Virgin Australia Holdings Ltd (VAH.AX), Auckland International Airport Ltd (AIA.NZ) and Australia’s Flight Centre Travel Group Ltd (FLT.AX) said they would take hits to earnings from reduced travel demand, which included an 18% decline in international passengers at Auckland’s airport in the first 10 days of March.
+Virgin Australia Holdings Ltd, Auckland International Airport Ltd and Australia’s Flight Centre Travel Group Ltd said they would take hits to earnings from reduced travel demand, which included an 18% decline in international passengers at Auckland’s airport in the first 10 days of March.

 Australia’s No. 2 carrier, Virgin Australia, said it would offer discounted fares and cut some flights from Sydney to Los Angeles as demand for trans-Pacific travel fell while the airline’s share price hit record lows.